firefox-devtools/debugger/docs/maintainer.md

 ### Prioritizing Issues

-_debugger.html_ is a highly active repository.
+_debugger_ is a highly active repository.
 There are too many issues open in the project at any one time for us to be able to complete them all in a timely manner.

 We try to prioritize the issues into three buckets: **current milestone**, **backlog**, and **icebox**.